patternfly/patternfly-react/packages/react-core/src/components/FormSelect/examples/FormSelect.md

     this.onChange = (value, event) => {
       this.setState(
-        { value, validated: 'default', helperText: 'Validating...' }, this.simulateNetworkCall(() => {
+        { value, validated: ValidatedOptions.default, helperText: 'Validating...' },
+        this.simulateNetworkCall(() => {
           if (value === '3') {
-            this.setState({ validated: 'success', helperText: 'You chose wisely' });
+            this.setState({ validated: ValidatedOptions.success, helperText: 'You chose wisely' });
           } else {
-            this.setState({ validated: 'error', invalidText: 'You must chose Three (thought that was obvious)' });
+            this.setState({ validated: ValidatedOptions.error, invalidText: 'You must chose Three (thought that was obvious)' });
           }
         })
       );